The Cat on the Mat Is Flat

-The Cat On The Mat Is Flat (2006) is a book similar to The Bad Book written by Andy Griffiths, who wrote the Just! series.
-The book is illustrated by Terry Denton, who has worked previously with Griffiths.
-The Cat On The Mat Is Flat uses larger fonts and pictures, and parodies the style of Dr. Seuss books, with the title being an obvious parody of The Cat in the Hat.
+The Cat On The Mat Is Flat (2006) is a book written by Australian children's author Andy Griffiths and illustrated by Terry Denton.
+The book uses larger fonts and pictures, and parodies the style of Dr. Seuss books, with the title being an obvious parody of The Cat in the Hat.

-Stories (in chronological order)
+Stories

-The Cat On The Mat Is Flat contains nine rhymes altogether.
+The Cat On The Mat Is Flat contains nine rhyming stories: